Warner Bros. Studio Tour Hollywood

 Warner Bros.
 Studio Tour Hollywood is a guided walk-through tour of Warner Bros.
-Studios, Burbank located in Los Angeles.
-The tour offers visitors the chance to glimpse behind the scenes of one of the oldest film studios in the world over a two-to-three-hour period.
+Studios Burbank, located in Los Angeles, California.
+Over a two-to-three-hour period, visitors can glimpse behind the scenes of one of the oldest film studios in the world.

 The studio tour has been open for several decades, but it was renamed Warner Bros.
 Studio Tours to provide a more uniform identity following the success of Warner Bros.
 Studio Tour London - The Making of Harry Potter at Warner Bros.
-Studios, Leavesden.
+Studios Leavesden.
 Previously, it was known as the Warner Bros.
 Studios VIP Tour.
-There are three type of tour Warner Bros.
-Studio offer: (1) first tour - in the early days they used to show the studio to a friend and special guest and their employees used to give a tour to guest; (2) public tour - After encountering financial difficulties in 1972, Warner Bros. began to provide a tour for the general public; (3) VIP studio tour - This tour was generally provided for celebrities.
+There are three types of Warner Bros.
+Studio tours: (1) first tour - they used to show the studio to friends and special guests, which was delivered by employees; (2) public tour - after encountering financial difficulties in 1972, Warner Bros. began to provide a tour for the general public; (3) VIP studio tour - this tour was generally provided for celebrities.

 History

 First tours

-In the early days of Warner Bros., Jack Warner would welcome friends and special guests to the studio for tours.
-If Warner could not provide the tour himself, Mail Room employees were entrusted to show guests around the lot.
+In the early days of Warner Bros., Jack Warner provided tours to welcome friends and special guests to the studio.
+If Warner could not give the tour himself, mail room employees were entrusted to show guests around the lot.
 These tours were not offered to the public and could only be arranged through employees; however, they still proved popular.
 Consequently, Warner sought to limit requests as he thought studio tours could cause a "slow-up" of the company's operations.

-One Mail Room employee, Dick Mason, was noted for giving very informative tours and was frequently the requested guide for studio executives' guests.
+One mail room employee, Dick Mason, was noted for giving informative tours and was frequently the requested guide for studio executives' guests.
 Mason's knowledge led him to be assigned to Jack Warner's office to assist the Vice President of Worldwide Production.